reef-technologies/handbook/agreements.md

 - Each post is a separate review round, so any developer may respond, even if they did not review the previous iterations.
 - It is recommendable for different developers to look at the subsequent iterations of the same code, as it may help catch bugs or look at the code differently.
 - If a staff member realizes that everyone has refused to review a post, they should escalate the issue and discuss it with the team.
+- The Author of the PR must take all Code Review comments into consideration, but as a Senior Engineer, they are expected to make a decision on how to address them.
+- Reviewer MAY use https://conventionalcomments.org/ for clarity which comments are blocking or should be treated differently.

 ## Alerts channels